What is a TTL computer?

 Hookup of a modern USB or PS/2 keyboard using the Arduino extension is rather straightforward.
 For PS/2 there is code in GitHub, demonstrated in this video:

-Direct hookup, without any complex chips added to the mix, is a harder nut to crack.
+Direct hookup (meaning: without any complex chips added to the mix), is a bit harder nut to crack.
 We haven’t completely figured it out yet because each keyboard type presents its own challenges.
 We feel that direct USB hookup, without microcontroller support, is out of reach.
-Direct hookup might be possible if you restrict yourself to PS/2 or even matrix keyboards.
-Very likely it will require a small hardware mod using one or two simple chips and repurposing some of the extended output lines.
-(Any volunteers?)
+Direct hookup might be possible if you restrict yourself to matrix keyboards.
+There are ideas flowing in the forum.

 There are so few chips in there, why didn’t they make the micros this way in the 1970s and 1980s?